JBNCK/janbiernacik.com/README.md

 # janbiernacik.com
-This is the GitHub repository of my personal Website written in React + Vite.
+This is the GitHub repository of my personal website written in React + Vite.